k7sleeper/js-yaml-cli/README.md

 Parse a given YAML file, serialize it to JavaScript and store it as JSON file.

 Positional arguments:
-  SOURCE                YAML file to process, UTF-8 encoded (if not modified by option -e), without BOM.
+  SOURCE                YAML file to process, UTF-8 encoded, without BOM.
                         Input file encoding can be changed using option -e.
                         If SOURCE denotes a directory all .yaml and .yml files in that directory are parsed and serialized to